 It took him 8 years before he won his first major trophy as a professional while playing for Werder Bremen.
 The Dfb-Pokal trophy of 2006 opened the way for the inflow of more trophies.

-After his move from Werder Bremen to Bayern Munich in 2007, Klose won the German league (2), Dfb-Pokal (2), Dfb-LigaPokal, amongst others.
+After his move from Werder Bremen to Bayern Munich in 2007, Klose won the German league (2), Dfb-Pokal (2), and Dfb-LigaPokal, amongst others.

-Arguably, the icing on the cake was his 2014 world cup win with the German National team.
+Arguably, the icing on the cake was his 2014 World Cup win with the German National team.

 At the 2014 World Cup, Klose surpassed the record held by the Brazilian Ronaldo as the player with the most goals in the history of the tournament.